osrsbox/osrsbox-db/README.md

 ## A complete and up-to-date database of Old School Runescape (OSRS) items, monsters and prayers

-This project hosts a complete and up-to-date database of every item, every monster and every prayer in OSRS. **Complete** means it holds every single item, monster and prayer in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.
+This project hosts a complete and up-to-date database items, monsters and prayers in OSRS. **Complete** means it holds every single item, monster and prayer in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.

 The item database has extensive properties for each item: a total of 27 properties for every item, an additional 16 properties for equipable items, and an additional 3 properties for equipable weapons.
-These properties include the item ID and name, whether an item is tradeable, stackable, or equipable or if the item is members only or associated with a quest.
-For any equipable item, there are additional properties about combat stats the item has; for example, what slash attack bonus, magic defence bonus or prayer bonus that an item provides.
-For weapons, additional properties are added which include attack speed and combat stance/weapon type information.
+These properties include the item ID and name, whether an item is tradeable, stackable, or equipable or if the item is members only.
+For any equipable item, there are additional properties about combat stats; for example, what slash attack bonus, magic defence bonus or prayer bonus that an item provides.
+For weapons, additional properties are added which include attack speed, combat stance and weapon type information.

 The monster database also has extensive properties: a total of 44 unique properties for each monster, as well as an array of item drops for each monster that has 6 additional properties per item drop.
-The base properties include the monster ID, name, member status, and all monster combat stats.
-Additional properties include slayer-related properties, attack type, hit points and max hit.
+The base properties include the monster ID, name, member status, slayer properties, attack type, max hit, attack types and all monster combat stats.
 Each monster also has an associated array of drops which document the item ID, name, rarity, quantity, and any requirements to get the drop.

 The prayer database documentes each prayer that available in-game and has detailed properties: a total of 8 properties for every prayer.
 The base properties include the prayer name, members status, description, requirements, and bonuses that it provides.